Ever since it was founded, Serdaneli has always striven for precision.

 Serdaneli offers its ranges of decorative taps and fittings by drawing on all the possibilities of its materials library.
 Semi-precious stones, mother-of-pearl, crystal, marble, porcelain… Nevertheless, this wide selection is not exhaustive, and Serdaneli can recreate models using materials supplied by their customers.

-To create high quality collections of taps and accessories, Serdaneli collaborates with carefully selected partners.
+To create high quality collections of taps and hardware, Serdaneli collaborates with carefully selected partners.

 Serdaneli has teamed up with J.L Coquet to release a new line of faucets with a Limoges porcelain crosspiece inspired by the iconic “Hémisphère” model.
 Since 1824, J.L Coquet has been making tableware porcelain.
 Indeed, its hallmark is a whiteness now acknowledged as one of the whitest and finest anywhere in the world.